-When temperatures drop across the country, it is a good time to be reminded of how to prevent frozen pipes, and how to fix them if they do freeze.
+When temperatures drop across in Colorado Springs, it is a good time to be reminded of how to prevent frozen pipes, and how to fix them if they do freeze.
 Burst pipes can cause severe water damage that is very costly to fix, so it’s always best to take preventive measures and avoid this expense.
 If it’s too late and you already have frozen pipes that are causing issues, we can help today!

 How to Prevent Frozen Pipes